isabella232/office-developer-client-docs.de-DE/docs/excel/how-to-access-dlls-in-excel.md

 ```

 > [!NOTE]
-> <span data-ttu-id="677ec-p121">Der R�ckgabewert wird von Excel ignoriert, es sei denn, der Aufruf erfolgt aus einer XLM-Makrovorlage; in diesem Fall wird der R�ckgabewert in **TRUE** oder **FALSE** konvertiert.
+> <span data-ttu-id="677ec-p121">Der Rückgabewert wird von Excel ignoriert, es sei denn, der Aufruf erfolgt aus einer XLM-Makrovorlage; in diesem Fall wird der Rückgabewert in **TRUE** oder **FALSE** konvertiert.
 Sie m�ssen daher 1 zur�ckgeben, wenn der Befehl erfolgreich ausgef�hrt wurde, und 0 bei einem Fehler oder Benutzerabbruch.</span><span class="sxs-lookup"><span data-stu-id="677ec-p121">Excel ignores the return value unless it is called from an XLM macro sheet, in which case the return value is converted to **TRUE** or **FALSE**.
 You should therefore return 1 if your command executed successfully, and 0 if it failed or was canceled by the user.</span></span>

 ## <a name="dll-memory-and-multiple-dll-instances"></a><span data-ttu-id="677ec-250">DLL-Arbeitsspeicher und mehrere DLL-Instanzen</span><span class="sxs-lookup"><span data-stu-id="677ec-250">DLL memory and multiple DLL instances</span></span>